shahanavazm/git-notes/README.md

 Purpose of staging is to group a set of files into a single commit.

 To go back to an older commit(commitid) which has a working code and make that as head:
-That is we want to revert commits from HEAD till commitid (not including).
+That is we want to revert commits from HEAD till commitid (not including commitid).
 git revert --no-edit commitid..HEAD
 This will first revert the changes introduced by the commit at HEAD,
 Then it will revert the changes introduced by the previous commit,